Otto Bradfisch: Post war

 Until 1953, Bradfisch managed to hide his true identity by using the name Karl Evers.
 He worked first in farming and later in mining.
 When Bradfisch became an insurance agent in Kaiserslautern, eventually for Hamburg-Mannheimer as a regional director, he once again began using his true name.
 On 21 April 1958, Bradfisch was temporarily seized and sentenced by the Munich State Court I on 21 July 1961 to 10 years in labour prison (Zuchthaus) for the crime, committed with Bradfisch as part of a group, of abetting collaborative murder in 15,000 cases.
 In 1963, he was sentenced to 13 years in prison.
 Bradfisch and his wife, who were married on 23 November 1932, had three children, the youngest of whom, a girl born in Łódź, died as they were fleeing the Soviet army advance.

-On 16 October 1965 Bradfisch left prison.
-He had served 4 years, 2 months, and 26 days- about 1 hour for each of his 37,000 victims.
-He died in Seeshaupt, aged 91.
+Bradfisch was released from prison in July 1969.
+He died in Seeshaupt in 1994, aged 91.